CC Clique: History

-Beginning in 1937, however, Chiang Kai-shek empowered Zhu Jiahua and Chen Cheng to counterbalance the CC Clique’s influence and promoted the formation of the Three Principles of the People Youth Corps, centered around the Blue Shirt Society, to marginalize the CC faction within the party.Wang Tzu-chuang (王子壯), who had served as Secretary-General of the KMT Central Review Committee, remarked: “In party affairs, Zhu Jiahua bears the greatest responsibility, far exceeding that of Yeh Ch’u-tsang (葉楚傖).
+Beginning in 1937, however, Chiang Kai-shek empowered Zhu Jiahua and Chen Cheng to counterbalance the CC Clique’s influence and promoted the formation of the Three Principles of the People Youth Corps, centered around the Blue Shirt Society, to marginalize the CC faction within the party.
+Wang Tzu-chuang (王子壯), who had served as Secretary-General of the KMT Central Review Committee, remarked: “In party affairs, Zhu Jiahua bears the greatest responsibility, far exceeding that of Yeh Ch’u-tsang (葉楚傖).
 Every matter, great or small, is entrusted to Zhu for planning and execution.
 As for the training of both party and military personnel, the full responsibility lies with Chen Cheng.
 Thus, the power once held by Chen Lifu over the past decade has rapidly waned.”

+As Nanjing was about to fall in December 1937, Executive Yuan councillor Chen Kewen wrote in his diary that the KMT’s presence appeared invisible during wartime while other parties and factions were taking advantage of the weakened central authority.
+He feared that, in addition to territorial loss, internal division could become “even more frightening.”Following the relocation of the KMT’s central government and party headquarters to Wuhan, organizational disorder heightened criticism directed toward the CC Clique, which oversaw party affairs.
+Chiang Kai-shek himself publicly rebuked the party’s ineffectiveness, stating that “wherever our troops arrive, there is no sign of party organs or assistance from party members.”
+The failure of party affairs during this period severely damaged the CC Clique’s standing within the KMT and eroded Chiang’s trust in its leadership.

 The Gexin movement included many younger KMT members associated with the CC Clique.

 During the 1940s, CC Clique attempted to seize control of the Central Cadre School from Chiang Ching-kuo and obstructed the appointment of Chen Cheng as Premier and Liu Chien-chun as President of the Legislative Yuan (led by legislator Chen Po-sheng).
 The CC Clique also frequently criticized Chiang Kai-shek for his lack of democracy.
 This led to a deteriorating relationship between Chiang Kai-shek and the CC Clique, and follow the failure in the Chinese Civil War, their relationship completely broke down.
 Chiang blamed the defeat on Chen Lifu, famously exclaiming at a party reform meeting: "If you don't trust me to carry out the reforms, you can go and follow Chen Lifu!"
 As a result, Chen Lifu was forced into exile in Pennsylvania.